Vietnam.vn - Nền tảng quảng bá Việt Nam

 The problem posed from the beginning was to create a robot that could respond and interact with humans using words, eye expressions, or physical gestures through intelligent processing modules.

-The main problem is to design and manufacture the hardware system to create a robot with a friendly, human-like appearance, suitable for primary school children.
+The main issue is to design and manufacture the hardware system to create a robot with a friendly, human-like appearance, suitable for primary school children.
 In addition, the robot can move flexibly, completely automatically or through remote manual control.

-The operating system needs to support stable running of processing algorithms and control programs, especially ensuring real-time synchronization.
+The operating system needs to support the stable running of processing algorithms and control programs, especially ensuring real-time synchronization.

 "How to make robots talk and move naturally is the goal the team is aiming for," said Mr. Son.